Luke 5:27-39

 29 Soon after this, Levi made a large meal for Jesus at his house.
 Many people also came and they were eating with them there.
 Some of them took taxes from people, as Levi did.
 30 Some Pharisees and teachers of God's Law saw them there.
 So they said to Jesus' disciples, ‘You eat and drink with these bad people and with men who take taxes from people.
 That is not right.’

 31 Jesus answered them, ‘People who are well do not need a doctor.
 It is people who are ill that need a doctor.
 32 Some people think that they always obey God.
 I have not come to help people like that.
-Some people know that they have done wrong things.
+But some people know that they have done wrong things.
 I am asking those people to come to me for help.
 I want them to change how they live.’

 33 Then the Jewish leaders said to Jesus: ‘The disciples of John the Baptist often choose to fast for a time.
 Then they can pray to God a lot.
 The disciples of the Pharisees also do that.
 But your disciples never do that.
 They continue to eat and drink every day.’